Why do you need good visuals in your sales proposals?

 Cost is always on the potential client’s mind.
 I mean no matter how much work you put into planning and the time you spend in preparing a business proposal, your potential client will always come hurtling towards the pricing section.

 Huge opportunity right?
-You’ve got to make sure to present the pricing table simple, easy to understand, useful, attractive, and highly converting.
+You’ve got to make sure to present the pricing table as simple, easy to understand, useful, attractive, and highly converting.

 But how do you do that?